Chinook Arch Bengals

 Q. Do you have a waiting list?

 A. Yes!
 Names are added to the waiting list in order received, and available kittens will be offered to the waiting list first.
 If the first person declines a kitten, it is then offered to the next person in line.
-If everyone on the waiting list passes on a kitten, the kitten is then offered to the public at large.
-Email us to request the questionnaire to be added to the wait list.
+If everyone on the waiting list passes on a kitten, the kitten is then listed for sale.
+Email me to request the questionnaire to be added to the wait list.

 Q. How big do Bengals get?